Mount Atkinson, Victoria: Parks and recreation

 Proposed local parks and recreation reserves include the Mount Atkinson Nature Reserve with sporting and recreation facilities.
 Currently there are seven active parks in the suburb and with one currently under construction.

 Mt Atkinson seen from a residential street, peaking at 140 meters above sea level.

 The suburb comprises a hill of the same name (which forms part of the Great Dividing Range in Australia), elevated at a peak of 140 meters above sea level and situated within the Mount Atkinson Nature Reserve.
 The reserve incorporates a dormant shield volcano of the same name.
 The volcanic cone and its geological properties are recognized as a nature sensitive site.

 Education

-Mt Atkinson has three Primary and one Secondary schools proposed.
-The Melbourne Archdiocese Catholic Schools (MACS) bought the private primary school site in 2023; with the anticipation to open the school by Term 1 2026.
-MACS is a prestigious private school body which own and operates many prominent schools in Australia such as St Kevin's College (Toorak), Loyola College (Watsonia), Xavier College (Kew) etc.
+Three primary schools and secondary school are proposed for the area.
+The Melbourne Archdiocese Catholic Schools (MACS) bought the private primary school site in 2023; with the school, St Marianne Cope Catholic Primary School opening in Term 1 2026.

-The Victorian School Building Authority purchased the public primary school site in Mt Atkinson, with the aim to open it in Term 1 2026.
+The Victorian School Building Authority purchased the public primary school site in Mt Atkinson, with Mindalk Primary School also opening in Term 1 2026.

-A brand new Mt Atkinson Community and Children Centre opened its door for new enrolments in Term 1, 2023.
+The Mt Atkinson Community and Children Centre opened its door for new enrolments in Term 1, 2023.
 The Mt Atkinson Children's and Community Centre offers free-kindergarten programs for three- and four-year-old children, adding over 300 early learning places to the local community.